sjneph/satfactor/README.md

 To-Do
 ======
 Use the gmp library to allow inputs/outputs of any size in decimal form.
-Currently I only allow binary integer form.
+Currently I only allow binary integer form (of any size).